Foreign Science and Technology Center Organized (1 AUG 1962)

 |0

-This work, Foreign Science and Technology Center Organized (1 AUG 1962), must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Foreign Science and Technology Center Organized (1 AUG 1962), by Erin Thompson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.